MicrosoftDocs/sql-docs/docs/azure-data-studio/download-azure-data-studio.md

 ## Move user settings

 If you want to move your custom settings, keyboard shortcuts, or code snippets, follow the steps below.
-This is important to do if you are upgrading from SQL Operations Studio version to Azure Data Studio.
+This is important to do if you're upgrading from SQL Operations Studio version to Azure Data Studio.

 *If you already have Azure Data Studio, or you've never installed or customized SQL Operations Studio, then you can ignore this section.*

-1. Open Settings by clicking the gear on the bottom left and clicking **Settings.**
+1. Open Settings by selecting the gear on the bottom left and selecting **Settings.**

    ![edit settings in Azure Data Studio](./media/download/open-settings.png)

-2. Right-click the **User Settings** tab on top and click **Reveal in Explorer**
+2. Right-click the **User Settings** tab on top and select **Reveal in Explorer**

    ![launch explorer which will take you to your local file system](./media/download/reveal-in-explorer.png)